Easyoakland/RISCV-HDL-Comparison/README.md

 # Languages
 ## CLASH
 The clash code was initialized using `stack new my-clash-project clash-lang/simple`.
 The old README from this template is available at `README_FROM_TEMPLATE.md`.
+The `Project.hs` source and test are also from the template, and not related to the processor design.

 ## Testing
 `stack test` or `cabal test` will run some simulated tests using CLASH's ability to run as regular Haskell code.